 - Asset Group Name.
 You need to enter the name of the asset groupAsset groups are administratively created objects that group similar assets for specific purposes. you want to scan or click Select from List for selecting it from a list of your asset groups.

 - Network ranged.
 You need to enter the network range you want to scan.

 - Click Next.

 - Click Create New Credentials for creating a credential and/or click Assign Credentials for assigning credentials to the assets/devices you want to scan.
 See Managing Credentials in USM Anywhere for more information.

 - Click Select Another Target if you want to come back.

 - You can select the targets to scan if you have more than one.

 - Click Continue Scanning And Close.

 - Click Refresh Scan Results to update the list.

 The scan starts.
 Depending on the selected asset, the scan can last several minutes.
 When the scan finishes, you can see the status and if the scan found vulnerabilities.
-If you want to view the results of your scan, you need to go to the asset details page, see Viewing Assets Details.
+If you want to view the results of your scan, you need to go to the asset details page.
+See Viewing Assets Details for more information.